 A quick google search of “how to lift and tone your butt” will get you millions of results.
-Articles from Cosmopolitan, Shape Magazine, and Women’s Health promising you a work out that will help you strengthen and reshape your glutes.
-Sometimes, no matter how hard you work, you just aren’t seeing the results you want.
-And while the idea of getting work done is tempting, it’s just not right for you.
+Articles from Cosmopolitan, Shape Magazine, and Women’s Health promising you workouts that will help you strengthen and reshape your glutes.
+Sometimes, no matter how hard you work, you just don’t see the results you want.
+And while the idea of getting cosmetic work done is tempting, it’s just not right for you.

 Emsculpt® is the first and only non-surgical butt lift procedure that requires no injections.
 The device used distribute muscular contractions that can help increase the strength and tone of the gluteal region, which can help even the most athletic and fit patients take their booty workouts to the next level.
-Emsculpt is also the only procedure to help both women and men burn fat and tone muscle.
+Emsculpt® is also the only procedure to help both women and men build and tone muscle.

 On top of being non-invasive, the procedure offered at %BUSINESS% in %CITY% also requires no recovery time or any pre/post treatment preparation.
 The treatment sensation is comparable to an intense workout.

 The Emsculpt® has also been clinically tested for safety and efficacy through several independent US based studies.
-These studies have also shown that the fatty tissue can be reduced in as little as four treatment sessions.
+These studies have also shown that the muscle tissue can be increased in as little as four treatment sessions.
 We are pleased to offer Emsculpt® among all our services at %BUSINESS%.
 Contact our office in %CITY% today at %PHONE% to find out if this treatment is right for you.